elaastic/elaastic-questions-server/user-docs/_i18n/en/ResourcesCreation/AssignmentCreation.md

 2. Name your audience which is an overview of the learners that will answer your questions.
 3. Define the scholar year.
 4. Add a description.
-5. If you wish, anonymous users can participae to the assignment through guest accounts.
+5. If you wish, anonymous users can participate in the assignment through guest accounts.
 Once you're done, click on the green button "Create".

 ![Vue sur assignment creation 3]({{ "../images/en/resources_creation/create_assignment_form.png"| relative_url }})